 Gone are the days of couples wearing matching outfits.
 Remember when everyone wore jeans or khakis with white shirts so that they matched in their portraits?
 Those outfits belong in the past, so please, please, please don’t dress like those people stuck in the 90s.
-I cringe when I even think that some uninformed people still dress that way for photos.
+I cringe when I even think that some people still dress that way for photos.

-For women, a beautiful necklace, scarf, bracelet, earrings and rings are beautiful touches for an ensemble.
+For women, a beautiful necklace, scarf, hat, bracelet, earrings and rings are beautiful touches for an ensemble.
 Choose a couple of tasteful and stylish pieces to accentuate your outfit.
 You don’t need to wear all types of accessories.
 Remember less is ALWAYS more.
 For men, a stylish watch adds to an outfit.

 In keeping with the theme of dressing to impress, steer clear of wearing shoes that are scuffed up or dirty looking.
 Men: For men, loafers, dress shoes or nice boots look awesome in helping you to achieve a GQ look, or even just a stylish look.
-In order to maintain a dapper look, stay away from running shoes, unless they happen to be metro-sexual styled sneakers and you’re going for a metro-sexual look.
+In order to maintain a dapper look, stay away from running shoes, unless they happen to be stylish sneakers and you’re going for a metro-sexual look.
 Women: boots, heels or pretty flats will keep you looking feminine and stylish.
 If you want to wear open toed shoes, please get a pedicure.

 Socks for men: